Latest News from the Underworld

 099

-Latest news from utopia
+Latest News from Utopia

 Everything is going well.
 Nobody is worried about the broken dams.
 The congested roads are not a problem.
 People have been adjusting well to the plumbing situation and when it comes to reactive emissions, we’re all looking on the bright side.
 You hardly notice the cockroaches.
 The rain is good for the lawns and anyway, charged particles are very tiny.
 They pass right through you.
 Each morning now is a reminder of how fortunate we are to stride amid the remains of the orange groves and the metal frames that once upheld the most marvellous machines in all the universe.